Martian thoughts on the humanitarian sector and humanity

 Martian: Thank you for allowing me this visit to Earth.
 Since humans seem to be the apex life form in terms of brain power, may I ask you some questions about ‘humanity’?

 Sociologist Arcaro: You are very welcome.
 Please feel free to ask anything you’d like.

 Martian: A quick scan of your planet indicates there are about 8 billion humans and that many hundreds of millions are at mortal risk due to both natural disasters and human to human conflict.
-Our data also indicate that over 5 million human children die each Earth year -nearly 14,000 every 24 hours- from preventable causes.
+Our data also indicate that over 5 million human children under the age of 5 die each Earth year -nearly 14,000 every 24 hours- from preventable causes.
 Are you taking care of those most in need of assistance?